Top 10 Most Basic SQL Commands To Know - Qiling

 Select StudentName from School

-This command will display a list of all students in the School database from the Student Name column.
-If you wish to see all the records, you can use the * instead of a particular column name.
+The command will display a list of all students in the School database from the Student Name column.
+If you want to see all records, you can use an asterisk (*) instead of a specific column name.

-The Select distinct command is used in a query where you want to display unique values from a specified column of the table only.
-Here, the SELECT DISTINCT keyword specifies its role.
+The SELECT DISTINCT command is used in a query to display unique values from a specified column of the table only, where the SELECT DISTINCT keyword specifies its role.

 The syntax of DISTINCT Command